About the Book

 About the Author

 Haley McGee is an internationally acclaimed multidisciplinary artist.
 Specializing in live performance, her work spans solo performance, theatre, storytelling, writing, installation, voiceover and comedy.
 Born and raised in Kitchener, Haley trained as an actor at Ryerson University and the Second City Conservatory in Toronto before going on to work with many of Canada’s most prestigious companies and artists.
 One of her plays, Oh My Irma, has been translated into four languages.
 Her self-penned solo shows have toured to eleven countries around the world, winning awards including best performance at United Solo NYC.
-Her most recent solo, The Ex-Boyfriend Yard Sale, premiered in London at the Camden People’s Theatre and is part of Soulpepper’s 2020 season.
+Her most recent solo show, The Ex-Boyfriend Yard Sale, premiered in London at the Camden People’s Theatre.
 Haley lives in London.